PicoCreator/RWKV-LM-LoRA/results/README.md

 For example, users have shown RWKV to rewrite letters / answer Q&A with reference materials / etc with larger context sizes then what is provided here

 You can think of this as at best, how much "compressed" knowledge can RWKV memorize.
+Or alternatively how much RWKV can store in the extream worse case scenerio

 For example you as a human have a much easier time roughly memorizing a 500 word story, in approximate, then 50 words randomly chosen with no pattern.